-In Year 3, we have two classes: 3OB and 3AL.
+In Year 3, we have two classes: 3KS and 3LW.

-Miss Boyd and Mrs Lloyd are the class teachers.
+Miss Sadler and Mrs White are the class teachers.

-Miss Cooke, Miss Adcock and Mrs Hough are our teaching assistants.
+Mrs Carman, Miss Addis, Mrs Astbury and Mr Maloney are our teaching assistants.

 If you wish to contact the teachers, please use the following email addresses:

-Year Three classrooms are located just opposite the main office and accessed through entrance F from the junior playground.
+Year Three classrooms are located next to the junior hall and junior playground.